Louise Toupin: Academic career

 Toupin spent much of her career as a lecturer at the Université du Québec à Montréal.
 Toupin published three anthologies grouping together texts by feminist activists.
 The two volumes of Québécoises deboutte!
 (Quebec women standing up!), which were co-authored with Véronique O'Leary, contain writings from two major Second-wave feminist groups in Québec: the Front de libération des femmes du Québec and the Women's Centre.
 Similarly, La Pensée féministe au Québec.
-Anthologie 1900-1985 (Anthology of feminist thought in Québec, 1900-1985), which Toupin co-authored with Micheline Dumont (fr), is a collection of 180 texts from feminist activists.
+Anthologie 1900-1985 (Anthology of feminist thought in Québec, 1900-1985), which Toupin co-authored with Micheline Dumont, is a collection of 180 texts from feminist activists.
 Finally, the anthology Luttes XXX.
 Inspirations du mouvement international des travailleuses du sexe (XXX struggles: Inspirations from the international sex worker movement), co-authored with Maria-Nengeh Mensah (fr) and Claire Thiboutot (fr), contains 80 contributions from the sex work activist movement.
 Toupin also wrote the summary document Les courants de pensée féministe (Currents of feminist thought) in 1998.

 Toupin has also done substantial work on the concept of recognizing the invisible work which is typically conducted by women, a concept which she elaborated in her essay Le Salaire au travail ménager.
 Chronique d’une lutte féministe internationale (1972-1977) (Wages for housework: A chronicle of an international feminist struggle from 1972-1977).
 This essay, published in 2014, traces the early history of the Wages for housework campaign, which was an international movement to make housework a paid occupation spearheaded by the International Feminist Collective.

 Toupin also co-edited, with the historian Camille Robert (fr), a work composed of texts that take stock of the invisibility of some work which is traditionally done by women, and how this work is manifested throughout different communities in Quebec.

 Toupin's work has been cited, or translated pieces written by her have been published, in English-language press outlets like The New York Times and rabble.ca.
 Toupin's work has also been extensively covered in French-language outlets including La Presse, Le Devoir, the Huffington Post, Elle, and Radio-Canada.